Scouting & Club Programs

 Feel the American spirit of entrepreneurship, dedication, and the West that settled the frontier.

 Duncan, Oklahoma, sits at the crossroads of history.
 Current day Hwy 81 was the Chisholm Trail cattle drive route.
 Many scholars link the Chisholm Trail directly to the recovery of Texas from the Civil War.

-Modern day State Hwy 7, served as the military road from Ft.
+Modern-day State Hwy 7, served as the military road from Ft.
 Arbuckle, near Sulphur, OK, to Ft.
 Sill near Lawton, OK.
 Ft.
-Sill history includes its recognition as home of the Buffalo Soldiers, a heavily-decorated regimen of African American soldiers.
+Sill history includes its recognition as the home of the Buffalo Soldiers, a heavily-decorated regiment of African American soldiers.

-Add to these major “Interstates,” Oklahoma had become the home to more than 39 Native American tribal nations that had been relocated from their homes to “the Territories” about 30 years earlier.
+In addition to these major roads, Oklahoma was home to more than 39 Native American tribal nations that had been relocated from their homes to “the Territories” about 30 years earlier.

 During the final years of the Chisholm Trail cattle drives, Oklahoma Territory was gearing up for the largest land grab in human history.
 The Land Runs and Lotteries brought in people from all over the world seeking their little piece of “heaven.”

 Officially sanctioned by Boy Scouts of American in 2009, the Chisholm Trail Medal was developed by an Eagle Scout in Duncan, Oklahoma.